 All Councils are required to adopt Standing Orders(PDF, 2MB) that enable local authorities to exercise their decision-making responsibilities in a transparent, inclusive and lawful manner.
 Standing Orders contain rules for the conduct of the proceedings of the Local Authority, committees, subcommittees and subordinate decision-making bodies.
 All members of a local authority must abide by the Standing Orders.

 The Council and Committee meeting schedule is on our website.
-To find the agenda or Council minutes, click on any of the meeting on the Council Meetings Calendar.
-Each Council and committee meeting has an agenda, this is a public document.
+To find a meeting agenda or minutes, click on one of the meetings listed here.
+Each meeting has an agenda, which is a public document.
 Some items may be withheld from public discussion, these are listed under public excluded business on the agenda alongside the specific grounds for the passing of the resolution (LGOIMA).
 Agendas will be available two clear working days before the scheduled meeting date and available for inspection at Council Reception, Upper Hutt Central Library, and Pinehaven Library.

 If you have any accessibility needs, you can phone us on 04 527 2169 or email Governance@uhcc.govt.nz.
 We can book translators and interpreters if required, we will endeavour to help in any way we can.